ChetanXpro/jump/README.md

 ```

+Why Use ``jnav`` Instead of ``jumb``?
+- The ``jnav`` function is used instead of directly invoking jumb to avoid any potential conflicts with the binary name.
+This function ensures that the shell correctly handles the custom functionality provided by Jumb, such as managing and navigating to directory shortcuts.

 ### Customizing Function Name

 If you prefer a different name for the function, replace jnav with your chosen name to prevent potential conflicts with the Jumb binary.